parijaparekh/ReadME-generator/README.md

   - [Questions](#Questions)

   ## Description
-  This application genrates a markdown readme file based on user provided inputs
+  This application generates a markdown readme file based on user provided inputs

   ## Usage
   Enter the information about the project as and when prompted by the application.